 Benefits of receiving an Innovative Teaching Fellowship include:

-Successful applicants are expected to work closely with an Instructional Designer (ID) in the Reinert Center, meeting regularly to articulate learning goals and explore specific tools and technologies that will help to meet those goals.
-We ask all Innovative Teaching Fellows to reflect on their experiences working with an ID in the first semester of the Fellowship (during the course release) and to prepare two brief mid-semester and end-of-semester reports that examine the instructional design collaboration and the ongoing course development process.
-Fellows also agree to participate in research related to the Learning Studio space and technologies, to participate in an on-going community of practice, and to share notable results with the academic community.
-To better understand the Instructional Designer and Fellow relationship, applicants are strongly encouraged to read the Instructional Design Statement of Practice here.
+Successful applicants are expected to work closely with an Instructional Developer (ID) in the Reinert Center, meeting regularly to articulate learning goals and explore specific tools and technologies that will help to meet those goals.
+We ask all Innovative Teaching Fellows to reflect on their experiences working with an ID in the first semester of the Fellowship (during the course release) and to prepare both brief mid-semester and end-of-semester reports that examine the instructional design collaboration and the ongoing course development process.
+Fellows also agree to participate in research related to the Learning Studio space and technologies, to participate in a community of practice, and to share notable results with the academic community.
+To better understand the Instructional Developer and Fellow relationship, applicants are strongly encouraged to read the Instructional Design Statement of Practice here.

 For a list of current and previous Innovative Teaching Fellows and their bios, visit our Innovative Teaching Fellows page.